Iowa Bounty Hunter Guide: Requirements and Steps

 Sioux City, IA 51102

 Finding work in the fugitive recovery field requires a strong network because many companies hire bounty hunters based on reputation and results.
 To start your career and find work opportunities, you might consider working with an experienced bounty hunter who can act as a mentor and help you gain experience in the field.
 Contacting bail bond agencies, which hire bounty hunters to retrieve individuals who have skipped court appearances after having bail posted on their behalf, may help you find opportunities.
-The Professional Bail Agents of the United States (PBUS) directory provides information for nine bail bond agents to help you start your search.
+The Professional Bail Agents of the United States (PBUS) directory lists three member agents in Iowa.

 Featured Bail Agents in Iowa

 There are many bail bond agents across the state.
-Here are a few that are highly-rated, well-known, or have a website.
+Here are a few that are highly rated and/or well-known.

 Kenny’s Bail Bonds